rchavarria/blog-post-incubator/incubator/posts-list.markdown

 # Most immediate ideas for blog posts

-63. Notes on the talk: Workflows of refactoring, by Martin Fowler
 55. Book review: Passionate programmer, Chad Fowler
 59. Gather bash/shell commands to do very different tasks.
 How to move in the command line, git commands, `find`, `grep`,...
 <>.
 Add notes on the talk to the Vim post: My first Vim plugin, by Chris Toomey